zhangshengjie/ionic-docs/src/translate/cli/capacitor-update.readme.md

-`ionic capacitor update` は次のことをします:
+`ionic capacitor update` will do the following:
-- 更新が必要な依存関係など、Capacitorの各ネイティブプロジェクトを更新します。
+- Update Capacitor native platform(s) and dependencies
-- 検出されたCapacitorまたはCordovaプラグインをインストールします。
+- Install any discovered Capacitor or Cordova plugins